-In the summer, buses run between Andermatt and Gletsch, Post.
+During summer, buses run between Andermatt and Gletsch, Post.
 There’s a bus stop at the Belvedere Furka.
 It’s important to note that the bus runs only twice a day, so you’ll want to make sure you know the bus travel times.
-Due to this, I highly recommend going with a private car.
+Due to this, I highly recommend going in a private car.

 - Furkapass, Switzerland.
 Alpenpässe.
 Accessed on 25 April 2022. https://www.alpen-paesse.ch/en/alpenpaesse/furkapass/

 - Grimsel Pass: A Scenic Drive from Valais to Bern

 - Lukmanier Pass: An Easy, Beautiful Mountain Pass in Switzerland

 - Kleine Scheidegg and How to Get There

 - Grosse Scheidegg and How to Get There